olofolshall/ruby/README.md

 # Design
 My initial design goal was to make it more visually appealing but more importantly to make it enclosed so it was possible to print more demanding/picky materials on it such as ABS, ASA, PC, etc.
-In the process I stumbled across many ideas which I implemented either by changing the original or by drawing up my own.
-The XY gantry design stems from Thingiverse user Gavitka who did an awesome job of providing improved funcionality and a little bit more of visual ease.
-Another design goal was to reduce the total part count which I am still working on.

 # Features
+- Laser Cut Stainless Steel Frame (ideally 400-series)
+- Printed parts designed with FEA for optimal part strength (work in progress)
-- Fully enclosed build chamber
+- Fully enclosed build chamber (work in progress)
-- Backpack style electronics
+- Backpack style electronics (with a focus on CE certification)
 - 235mm^3 build area
-- Sherpa Minihotend adaptation
+- Sherpa Mini and Mosquito hotend adaptation
 - Blind jointed frame
-- Annex engineering micro switch magnetic probe
+- Annex Engineering micro switch magnetic probe
 - Klipper firmware
 - Neopixel Lighting
+- CFD optimized dual 5015 part cooling fan (work in progress)
+- Manufacturing and Sourcing practicality and feasibility study in the works as well (hey can’t leave out business and econ)

 More features such as 3 point bed leveling are in the planning but not implemented as of yet.
 I am also planning to write a full set of assembly instructions and publish all firmware configurations and such on here at a later point.